MicrosoftDocs/dynamics365smb-docs/business-central/includes/copilot-supported-languages.md

 ms.service: dynamics-365-business-central
 ms.reviewer: jswymer
 ---
-This Copilot feature was validated in the following langauges only:
+This Copilot feature was validated in the following languages only:

 |Language|Locales|
 |-|-|